 A peaceful retreat from all the exploration and myth-busting may happen at the next Al Ula tourist attraction known as Al Ula Palm Garden.
 Although it is not a very unique location, the idea of a lush green park in the heart of a desert city does sound intriguing.
 The park is open for visitors and one may spend some peaceful time soaking up the sun in the city of Al Ula at the Al Ula Palm Garden.
 The garden serves as the perfect retreat on a chilly winter afternoon for a picnic with family and friends in the centre of Saudi Arabia.

 The last location on the list of Al Ula tourist attractions is the popular Jabal Al-Fil or popularly known as the Elephant rock.
 The geological wonder has taken shape over many years and is almost three storeys tall.
 Unlike the several man-made nearby Nabatean tombs.
-This massive sandstone giant was carved out by thousands of years of erosion from sand and wind.
+This massive sandstone giant took shape over thousand of years of erosion by sand and wind.
 The massive giant is a true geological masterpiece and the might can only be experienced in person.
 So, make your way to Al Ula and explore the vast expanses of several hidden archaeological wonders that adorn the region.